lilianchen1/TicTacToe/README.md

   - second loop is run if first loop doesn't return anything.
 Second loop checks for any non-losing child.
 4. Position is obtained from the node.
   - When a node returns true for winning (or not losing), position is obtained from that node.

+The methods that check for winning/losing nodes are called recursively.
+Each child's children are also looked at until the very end (when the board is full or someone wins).
+This means each move is looked at for how the game can be played out.
+Thus, the computer will never pick a losing move.

 #### Note